liqd/adhocracy-plus/docs/project_insights.md

-- Incremental signals were extended with `post_delete` handlers, soft-delete handling for comments, rating value changes, draft-module exclusion, proposal ratings in recounts, and shared inclusion helpers in `insights.py` so signals and `create_insight()` use the same rules.
+- Incremental signals were extended with `post_delete` handlers, soft-delete handling for comments, rating value changes, draft-module exclusion, proposal ratings in recounts, archived/hidden exclusion for proposals and live questions, `pre_delete` caching for cascade-safe decrements, and shared inclusion helpers in `insights.py` so signals and `create_insight()` use the same rules.